 ‘Recurring themes reflect the challenges people face today and Bolaji manages to expose beauty where it is not expected.’

 A revolution in the Nigerian Photography scene was ignited in 2017.
-Eyes Of A Lagos Boy (Bolaji Alonge) rolled … More
+Eyes Of A Lagos Boy (Bolaji Alonge) rolled out … More

 Did you know that I’ve always been a weird child ?
 All those years you never ever noticed where … More